stonebraker/lap/docs/v0.2/overview.md

 ## Overview

-The LAP (Linked Attestation Protocol) provides reasonable proof of content integrity, origination, and freshness, as well as publisher authenticity for peer-to-peer, distributed micro-content.
+The LAP (Linked Attestation Protocol) provides reasonable proof of content integrity and publisher authenticity for peer-to-peer, distributed micro-content.
 It **_associates_** distributed Content with its original Publisher, regardless of where the Content appears on the web.
 Just as importantly, it allows a Publisher to **_dissociate_** from Content should they choose to do so.
 Dissociation leaves **_no durable evidence_** of a prior Publisher <-> Content association.

 The Linked Attestation Protocol uses basic HTTP + a bit of cryptography, and requires no intermediary, central coordinator, blockchain, or token.
 It is designed to be very easy for developers and non-developers to implement utilizing lightweight libraries and SDKs.